The Courage to Reinvent Ourselves

 Clarity and Brand Storytelling

-Aespire’s latest reinvention and transformation flows from our commitment to helping people flourish, businesses thrive, and communities prosper.
-We guide them to create long-term plans that connect their brand with their business objectives so they can outmaneuver their competition through radical differentiation.
+Aespire’s continuous reinvention and transformation flows from our commitment to helping people flourish, businesses thrive, and communities prosper.
+We guide them in creating long-term plans that connect their brand to their business objectives, enabling them to outmaneuver the competition through radical differentiation.

 At our core, we are designers and visual storytellers.
-Our clients tell us repeatedly that we guide them to clarity for their business direction and to solutions.
+Our clients repeatedly tell us that we guide them to clarity on their business direction and to solutions.

-After I published my first book I began to think deeply about how the words we use build brands and engage people in the impact companies make.
+After I published my first book, I began to think deeply about how the words we use build brands, engage people, and give leaders confidence.

-The problem was — writing doesn’t come easy to me.
-Research into effective and reliable storytelling frameworks led me to become a Certified StoryBrand Guide, and to earn Certified Brand Architect status from Level C and Marty Neumeier.
+The problem is that writing doesn’t come easily to me.
+Research into effective and reliable storytelling frameworks led me to become a Licensed and Certified StoryBrand Guide, and to earn Certified Brand Architect status from Level C.

-Donald Miller and his team gave us another storytelling framework to enhance our process for brand clarity so the companies we serve get the ROI they deserve from investing in branding, design, and marketing.
+Donald Miller and his team gave us the most transformational storytelling framework to enhance our process for brand clarity so the companies we serve get the ROI they deserve from investing in branding, design, and marketing.

 The Next Decade of Design Leadership

-As we begin our next decade of excellence in business and design leadership, I have the courage and confidence to proclaim that we understand and can help businesses identify their problems and solve them.
+As we begin our next decade of excellence in business and design leadership, I have the courage and confidence to proclaim that we understand businesses' problems and can help them identify and solve them.

 We have the courage to completely move from personality to position and process in our business development.